Comunitea/external_modules/customer_expense_account/README.rst

 structure.

 Expense types, field compute type to search the expense information:

 * Based on partner analytic account: Search int the analytic default attached.

 * Based on invoicing: Search in partner open and paid invoices.

 * Based on parent element: Getns a ratio of a referenced parent element.

 * Totalizator sales: Sum colum sales to the point of totalizator is located

-* Totalizato costs: Sum column costs an get % cost from the upper columns
+* Totalizator costs: Sum column costs an get % cost from the upper columns

-* Totalizato Margin: Repits the last and % margin, in order to remark them
+* Totalizator Margin: Repits the last and % margin, in order to remark them

 * Distribution: Select a analytic account and get a fixed of computed ratio.

 How to use
 ----------